Open heart surgery

 A heart-lung machine is used in most cases during open heart surgery.
 While the surgeon works on the heart, the machine helps send oxygen-rich blood to the brain and other organs.

-- Your heart surgeon will make a 5 to 8-inch surgical cut in the chest wall.
+- Your heart surgeon will make a 5 to 8-inch (13 a 20 cm) surgical cut in the chest wall.
 The breast bone is opened with a surgical saw to expose the heart.
 The surgeon can fix or replace a valve or perform bypass surgery.

-- During robot-assisted valve surgery, the surgeon makes two to four tiny cuts (about 1/2 inch to 3/4 inch) in your chest.
+- During robot-assisted valve surgery, the surgeon makes 2 to 4 tiny cuts (about 1/2 to 3/4 inch or 1 to 2 cm) in your chest.
 The surgeon uses a special computer to control robotic arms during the surgery.
 The surgeon sees a three-dimensional view of the surgery on the computer.
 This method is very precise.
 However, it has not been proven so far to have better results than traditional surgery methods.

 You will not need to be on a heart-lung machine for some types of surgery using smaller cuts.
 However, your heart rate may be slowed with medicine or a mechanical device used to position the heart to do the operation.
 If there is a problem with these procedures, the surgeon may have to open the chest to do the surgery.

-Reviewed By: Dale Mueller, MD, Cardiovascular and Thoracic surgeon, HeartCare Midwest; Chairman Department of Cardiovascular Medicine and Surgery, OSF St. Francis Medical Center; and Clinical Associate Professor of Surgery, University of Illinois, Peoria, IL.
-Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed By: Dale Mueller, MD, cardiovascular and thoracic surgeon, HeartCare Midwest; Chairman Department of Cardiovascular Medicine and Surgery, OSF St. Francis Medical Center; and Clinical Associate Professor of Surgery, University of Illinois, Peoria, IL.
+Internal review and update on 07/24/2016 by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.